tap52384/excel-brute-force-test/README.md

 # Deactivate the virtualenv from the terminal if you will select it as the interpreter within
 # VS Code
 pyenv deactivate excel-brute-force-test

+# Or, you can run the script from within the virtualenv
+pyenv activate excel-brute-force-test
+python main.py
 ```